adam9002/WeatherApp/README.md

 # WeatherApp
-A weatherApp which is aimed at Dog owners
+A weatherApp which is aimed at Dog owners.